 - XML files are commonly created only after a final printed PDF is available.

 - XML files typically contain content that has been designed for the printing process even though they are usually created with the intention of addressing digital needs.

 - XML files are sometimes integrated with digital content metadata and various media during the content creation phase or during revisions.
 Rather, these files should be synchronized during a later secondary process.

 Recognizing these inefficiencies is the first step towards developing

 Gutenberg Technology, founded in 2009, pushes the boundaries of technology in an endeavor to transform education and improve the way people are able to learn.
-The GT solution is the game-changing MyEcontentFactory, a cutting-edge authoring and publishing tool developed on a software as a service (SaaS) platform, that is designed to increase efficiency and save costs.
+The GT solution, MyEcontentFactory, provides a cutting-edge authoring and publishing tool developed on a software as a service (SaaS) platform, that is designed to increase efficiency and save costs.